anthonysavchenko/Library/README.md

 * Python: How to remove pylint ext. error: Class 'Movie' has no 'objects' member?
 * Python: Continue with django and Bootstrap (https://getbootstrap.com/).
 * Python: How git repo works inside another repo when deploying on Heroku?
+* Python: Research the proccess of "compilation" or interpretation.
 * Algorithms: What is tail recursion?
 * Algorithms: What is Merge sort?
 * Algorithms: How is dictionary created as hash table and how does it grow in Python?